-The Camera Unit is attached to a t-post which is driven into the ground approximately 20 to 25 feet from the center of the suspended corral.
+The Camera Unit is attached to a T-post which is driven into the ground approximately 20 to 25 feet from the center of the suspended corral.
 The Camera Unit should be mounted approximately 4 feet off the ground, with the camera pointed towards the center of the corral.

 The Trap Unit is a gray waterproof box which is mounted on the corral, and connected with a four pin cable to the corral latch.

 The Camera Unit communicates with the Trap Unit via a short range “Zigbee” radio.
-The Camera Unit communicates with the BoarBuster server via a 3G cellular radio.
+The Camera Unit communicates with the BoarBuster server via the 4G cellular radio.
 To conserve battery, most of the time the Camera Unit is in a low power “sleep” mode.
 The unit only fully awakens when motion is detected, or when a command is received from the server.
 For more details on the sleep/wake operation, see the section titled “Sleep/Wake Modes”.

 The approximate battery level of both the Camera Unit and Trap Unit are shown on the LCD screen of the Camera Unit as well as via the BoarBuster website and smartphone applications.

-It is possible to use an external rechargeable battery with both the Camera Unit and Trap Unit.
-The batteries supported are standard 12V lead-acid batteries.
 The batteries should not be recharged while still connected to the Camera or Trap Units.

 The Trap Unit is mounted to the trap using the four included brackets, screws, and bolts/nuts.
 Never drill any holes into the Trap Unit box, as this will compromise its weatherproof seal.
 When in use, always make sure the door is securely closed and latched to maintain the weatherproof seal.

 The Trap Unit batteries are held in place using a plastic plate which is tightened down with thumb screws.
-If this plate it not used, the batteries will likely pop out of the battery holders when the suspended corral is dropped.
+If this plate is not used, the batteries will likely pop out of the battery holders when the suspended corral is dropped.

 The Trap Unit does not have a power switch.
 When the batteries are inserted, it will immediately power on.
 The Trap Unit awakens every 16 seconds and checks to see if it can talk to the Camera Unit via its short range Zigbee radio.
 If it can’t hear the Camera Unit, it will enter a low power sleep mode.
 The “power” LED of the Trap Unit only illuminates when the unit is awake.
 If the device is operating normally, the power LED should blink briefly every 16 seconds.